Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

-The definition of a $\mathcal{T}$-parametrized perverse schober involves for each vertex of $\mathcal{T}$ a choice of a total order on the a priori cyclically ordered set of incident edges.
-Different choices lead to different local models $\mathcal{F}_v(F)$, which are related by natural equivalences obtained from powers of the equivalence $T_{\mathcal{V}^n_F}$ described in \Cref{paratwprop}.
+The \Cref{def:schober} of a $\mathcal{T}$-parametrized perverse schober involves for each vertex of $\mathcal{T}$ a choice of a total order on the a priori cyclically ordered set of incident edges.
+Different choices lead to different local models $\mathcal{F}_v(F_v)$, which are related by natural equivalences obtained from powers of the equivalence $T_{\mathcal{V}^n_F}$ described in \Cref{paratwprop}. \Cref{def:schober} is thus independent of these choices.

-\begin{proposition}[$\!\!$\cite{Chr21}] Let $F:\mathcal{A}\leftrightarrow \mathcal{B}:G$ be a spherical adjunction.
+\begin{proposition}[$\!\!$\cite{Chr22}] Let $F:\mathcal{V}\leftrightarrow \mathcal{N}_F:G$ be a spherical adjunction.
 The functor

 is spherical.
 The twist functor $T_{\mathcal{V}^n_{F}}$ satisfies